Grove, Oxfordshire

-Grove is a village and civil parish in the ceremonial county of Oxfordshire, England.
-Historically, part of Berkshire, it has been administered as part of the Vale of White Horse district of Oxfordshire since 1974.
+Grove is a village and civil parish in Oxfordshire, England.
 The village is on Letcombe Brook, about 1+1/2 mi north of Wantage and 14 mi south-west of Oxford.
-The 2011 Census recorded the parish's population as 7,178.
-It is also home to Formula One constructor Williams Racing.
+The 2021 Census recorded the parish's population as 8,336.
+It is home to Formula One constructor Williams Racing.

 History

 In 1622 Thomas Grove had a watermill at Grove.
 Grove Farmhouse is dated 1684.
 It is a chequer brick building of three bays and its doorway has bolection moulding.
 The common lands of Wantage and Grove were enclosed by an Act of Parliament passed in 1803.
 The land awards under the Act seem to have been made in 1806.
 In 1770 the turnpike road was built as a more direct route between Wantage and Oxford.
-Between 1796 and 1810 the Wilts & Berks Canal was built.
-Its main route passed through the village and a branch of the canal was built between Grove and Wantage.
+Between 1796 and 1810 the Wilts & Berks Canal was built; its main route passed through the village, and a branch of the canal was built between Grove and Wantage.

-In 1840 the Great Western Railway opened Wantage Road railway station on the northern boundary of Grove.
+In 1840 ,the Great Western Railway opened Wantage Road station on the northern boundary of Grove.
 In 1875, the Wantage Tramway was built.
 This was a single track laid alongside the turnpike road linking Wantage Road Station and Wantage.
-It was operated by steam tram locomotives which pulled both a passenger tramcar and a goods wagons.
-Competition from the railway and tramway reduced canal traffic, and the Wilts and Berks fell into disuse in 1901.
+It was operated by steam tram locomotives which pulled both a passenger tramcar and goods wagons.
+Competition from the railway and tramway reduced canal traffic, and the Wilts & Berks fell into disuse in 1901.
 Increasing competition from road transport reduced traffic on the tram, and passenger tram services were ended in 1925.
-Parts of the Wilts and Berks Canal around Grove are still visible, providing some local walks.
+Parts of the Wilts & Berks Canal around Grove are still visible, providing some local walks.
 The Wilts & Berks Canal Trust is working to reopen the entire canal, and several small sections around Grove have already been restored.
-In 1965 British Rail closed Wantage Road station.
+In 1965, British Rail closed Wantage Road station.
 Oxfordshire County Council has a policy to seek a new station to be built to serve Wantage and Grove.

-In 1942 RAF Grove was opened as a Bomber Command training base.
+In 1942, RAF Grove was opened as a Bomber Command training base.
 In 1943 it was transferred to the United States Army Air Forces and the 45th Air Depot Group established one of the largest and busiest supply airfields in Europe.
 In 1946 the USAAF returned the airfield to the RAF, who relegated it for non-flying operations.
 In 1955 the station was transferred to the United Kingdom Atomic Energy Authority, which used it until the 1960s.
 The site was then sold off and private housing was built on part of the former airfield.

-In 1945 the Wantage Tramway closed to freight traffic.
+In 1945, the Wantage Tramway closed to freight traffic.
 One of its steam tram engines is preserved at Didcot Railway Centre.
 Grove has lately been a site of extensive housing development, greatly increasing its size and almost merging with the nearby town of Wantage.
 Grove is now the largest village in the Vale of White Horse.

+A De Havilland Venom fighter-bomber used to be displayed on a pylon outside Grove Technology Park.
+In February 2022 Storm Eunice broke the pylon, and the aircraft was destroyed when it hit the ground.